deanwheatley/Daemon-Breathalyzer/ADD_SSH_KEY_TO_GITHUB.md

 2. **Add the key:**
    - Click the green **"New SSH key"** button
-   - Title: Enter any name (e.g., "Linux Laptop", "asus-control")
+   - Title: Enter any name (e.g., "Linux Laptop", "daemon-breathalyzer")
    - Key: Paste the entire key from above
    - Click **"Add SSH key"**